shakfu/py-js/README.md

             pipe <arg> [pyfunc]  : process a py/max value via a pipe of py funcs code <expr|stmt>     : alternative way to eval or exec py code anything <expr|stmt> : anything version of the code method

         code editor
             read <path>          : read text file into editor load <path>          : combo of read <path> -> execfile <path>
+            run                  : run the current code in the editor

         interobject
             scan                 : scan patcher and store names of child objects